Oliver-RC/hampers/README.md

  ### Navigation Bar
  - A responsive navigation bar featured on all pages of the site.
 As the width exceeds 992px the burger menu is replaced with the page options.
 As you hover over the page links, the text colour deepens.
- - This section allows the user to easily navigate from page to page without having to use the back button or relooping back to the home page.
+ - This section allows the user to easily navigate from page to page without having to use the back button or re-looping back to the home page.
  - Shopping users main reason to buy decided the navigation links to show.
 You either want to see 'all products' or shop by 'category' or by a specific occasion.
 I believe the type of occasion is the main reason to buy mindset, therefore this has been split our on the nav bar into 'birthdays', 'anniversarys', 'thank you', 'celebration' and 'seasonal'.
  - Included in the navigation bar is a block heading advising the site user of the cost of delivery.
 An important factor when shopping online.